ian-pvd/_s/README.md

 8. TODO: Replace theme description, search for `Hi.
 I'm a starter theme called` and update those fields.
 9. TODO: Search for `underscores"` and replace with the text domain `megatherium-is-awesome"`

-Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `_s.pot` from `languages` folder to use the theme's slug.
+Then, update the stylesheet header in `style.css`, the links in `site-footer.php` with your own information and rename `_s.pot` from `languages` folder to use the theme's slug.
 Next, update or delete this readme.

 ### Setup